MicrosoftDocs/azure-stack-docs/azure-stack/user/aks-overview.md

 ## User roles and responsibilities

-As the **ASK cluster administrator**, you can:
+[Azure Stack Hub](https://azure.microsoft.com/en-us/products/azure-stack/hub/) (ASH) is an on-premises system that customers can use inside their datacenters to run their cloud-native workloads.
+These systems support two user types: an [Operator](https://docs.microsoft.com/en-us/azure-stack/operator/) and a [Tenant](https://docs.microsoft.com/en-us/azure-stack/user/).
+In the specific context of AKS here are their tasks:

+The following tasks fall on the **Azure Stack Hub Operator**:

+1. Make sure that the Azure Kubernetes Service base images are available in the stamp, this includes downloading them from Azure.
+2. Make sure that the Azure Kubernetes Service is available for customers plans and user subscriptions, as is the case with any other service in Azure Stack Hub.
+3. Monitor the Azure Kubernetes Service and act on any alert and associated remediation.
+4. For details on the Operator tasks see <TODO: Link to Operator doc>

+The following tasks correspond to the **Tenant AKS Cluster Administrator**:

-1. Monitor the Kubernetes cluster agent health and act on any event and associated remediation.
-Even though the masters are created within your subscription, the service will monitor their state and will perform remediation steps as needed.
-However, there may be situations in which the cloud operator for your Azure Stack Hub may be needed to bring back the cluster to a healthy state.
+1. Monitor the Kubernetes cluster agents’ health and act on any event and associated remediation.
+Note that even though the masters are created within the tenant subscription, the service will monitor their state and will perform remediation steps as needed.
+However, there may be support scenarios in which the Tenant Cluster Administrator may be needed to bring back the cluster to a healthy state.
-2. Use the AKS facilities to manage the lifecycle of the cluster, that is, creation, upgrade, and scale operations.
+2. Use the Azure Kubernetes Service facilities to manage the lifecycle of the cluster, that is creation, upgrade, and scale operations.
-3. Maintenance operations: deploy applications, back up and restore, troubleshooting, collection of logs, and monitoring apps.
+3. Maintenance operations: deploy applications, backup and restore, troubleshooting, collection of logs, and monitoring apps.
-4. For Details on your tasks, see [Using AKS on Azure Stack Hub](aks-how-to-use.md)
+4. For Details on the Tenant tasks see <TODO: Link to Quick Guide>

 ## Feature comparison